omerssid/RSE_Assessment/README.md

 The very first required components to start working on any autonomous functionality are the position, orientation, velocity feedback of the robot.</br>
 If we ignore the Odometry feedback provided by Gazebo, based on the robot description provided and the sensor set, develop a node that produce an Odometry feedback as accurate as possible.

-## Guide and Tips
-- Fork the repo to your account, and reply to the email with your repo fork that contains the soloutions once you finish (any reply after two weeks of the email wil not be considered).</br>
-- try to utilize known/open-source tools as possible.</br>
-- Edit the README.md file in your fork, and add the steps and exxplination of your solution for each milestone.

 ```bash